Array§

 isGte(data: number, value: number): boolean

-is greater than or equal to value
+Indicates whether data is greater than or equal to value.

 Source§isLte(data: number, value: number): boolean